 We saw that TDM would be able to manage the multiple systems that we have here.

-Engineering Manager at Sandvik Coromant plant Mebane, South Carolina, USA
+Engineering Manager at Sandvik Coromant plant Mebane, North Carolina, USA

 "Tool Lifecycle Management ensures that tool data is available where it is needed, when it is needed," explains Robert Auer, Director of Business Development N.A. for TDM Systems.
 "It links CAM systems, presetting and crib systems, as well as CNC machine controls, but it can also extend upstream to the planning and execution level, such as PPS, ERP and MES systems.”